TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *Records*

         A record is the smallest unit of a database entry.
-A record can be a content element but also any kind of configuration record, data storage record, user data record and much more.
-Records are defined via TCA and according to their configuration can be edited in the backend GUI.
+A record can be a content element but also any configuration record, data storage record, user data record and much more.
+Records are defined via the TCA and can be edited in the backend GUI depending on their configuration.

     ..  _recycler:
     -   *recycler*